-CLOSED CAMPUS: All gates which provide access to classrooms and other rooms, except the main office, remain locked at all times.
-All visitors to the campus must come through the office to sign in and obtain a visitor's badge (RAPTOR) which they must wear for the duration of the time they are on campus.
+CLOSED CAMPUS: All gates which provide access to classrooms and other rooms, except the main office, remain locked until 3:15 p.m. (or 2:15 p.m. on Wednesdays).
+All visitors to the campus must come through the office to sign in through the Raptor System and obtain a visitor's sticker which they must wear for the duration of the time they are on campus.